MUNsdh/readthedocs/docs/source/Creating Web Apps Using Bubble.rst

 Account Functionality
 ---------------------
-It is surprisingly simple to create a login/sign up system in Bubble.
+It is very simple to create a login/sign up system in Bubble.
 Navigate to your sign in page and Add input lines for the user's email, password, and password again (retyped for confirmation).
 For the email line, type "Enter an email" as a placeholder and select Email from the dropdown menu for "Content format".
 For the passwords, type "Type a password" and "Retype password" respectively for the placeholders of each, and set their content formats to "Password".

 Now add a button below these input lines that says "Sign up".
 You can also add some text above the input lines that says "Sign Up".
 Your page should now look something like this: